 Calorie Deficit But Not Losing Weight

-Most of us know that in order to lose weight, we must be in a 500 to 1,000 calorie deficit a day.
+A calorie deficit can be different.
+You can slightly reduce your caloric intake, making very small steps towards your goal on this weight loss journey; you can create an adequate caloric deficit which will reward you with safe, gradual, and sustainable results; or you can extremely cut your calorie intake, which will result in rapid weight loss and may be accompanied by various health issues, such as nutrient deficiencies, dehydration, gallstones, nausea, headaches, constipation, hair loss, muscle loss, and others.
+Luckily, most of us know that in order to lose weight, we must be in a 500 to 1,000 calorie deficit a day.
 This allows us to slowly start losing the unwanted pounds.
 However, sometimes even after carefully tracking your meals and snacks, you may find that you are not seeing the weight loss results that you would like to see.
 What could be the problem?
+Here are the main reasons why you may be on a calorie deficit but not losing weight:

 Abnormally high levels of this hormone due to pituitary or adrenal tumors cause Cushing syndrome which triggers rapid weight gain in the face, abdomen, and chest.
 Even in healthy individuals, cortisol plays a role in how your body uses carbohydrates, fats, and proteins, thus, chronically elevated cortisol levels due to stress may lead the body to turn food into stored fat instead of changing it into energy (22).